MuhammadMoeezKhan/Find-Your-Food-Truck/README.md

    - API usage (Google Maps API).
    - Data presentation in tabular format.

 **I successfully achieved our goals by creating a valuable dataset of local food trucks and a well-organized two-day foodie plan.
-The visualizations enhanced my understanding of the data, helping in the creation of the travel plan and improving the overall experience for the Xterns.**
+The visualizations enhanced my understanding of the data, helping in the creation of the travel plan and improving the overall experience for the Xterns!**